 Graham Reid | | 1 min read

 This recipe was provided by Jayson Hussey, aka Mahi which means "work" because he was always working.
-He was the chef at the luxurious Franz Joseph Glacier Country Retreat near the Franz Joseph Glacier in New Zealand's South Island when I first met him.
+He was the chef at the luxurious Franz Joseph Glacier Country Retreat near the Franz Joseph Glacier in New Zealand's South Island when I first met him, and that was about 15 years ago.

-He'd worked a number of places picking up ideas as he went.
+He'd worked a number of places picking up ideas as he went and has doubtless taken many more with him as he moved on.

 The South Island was his home however, so it was only right that he should offer me a recipe for venison, "West Coast-style".